 is bankrupt, subject to insolvency or winding-up procedures, its assets are being administered by a liquidator or by a court, it is in an arrangement with creditors, its business activities are suspended, or is in any analogous situation arising from a similar procedure provided for under national laws or regulations;

+are not under liquidation or under difficulty accordingly to the Commission Regulation No 651/2014.
+Companies revealing economic difficulties only due to the pandemic situation will be analyzed and considered even if they provide a negative balance of year 2020/2021.

 is in breach of its obligations relating to the payment of taxes or social security contributions in accordance with the applicable law;